 Radishes are a swollen and pungent-tasting edible root from the Brassicaceae family.
 Domesticated in Europe in pre-Roman times, radishes have been grown and consumed throughout the world and eaten primarily raw as a crunchy veggie topping in salads.

 Radishes provide a peppery and satisfying crunch similar to cabbage.
 Red, white, and purple radishes are a great source of vitamin C, folate, fiber, riboflavin, and potassium.
-Radishes are also great as pickles, and can be fermented into a fiery... kimchi—a spicy pickled cabbage known as the national dish of Korea.
+Radishes are also great as pickles and can be fermented into fiery kimchi—a spicy pickled cabbage is known as the national dish of Korea.
 Whether you pickle your radishes so that they're loaded with probiotics, or give them a gentler taste with an overnight refrigerated pickle recipe, you'll enjoy the preserved transformation.

 01 of 07